-Get the best tasting coffee from your grinder
+How to get the best tasting coffee from your grinder.

 Exactly how much side by side the two burrs are placed in the grinder has importance for the particle distribution of the coffee grind.
 This is called burr alignment.

 Such difference in particle distribution was measured in a project done by Christopher Hendon, Matt Perger and more, see https://baristahustle.com/grinder-paper-explained/ This graph is from Supporting Information.
 The blue curve is good alignement of the burrs with.
 They grey curve is bad aligned burrs:

 Warning: Trying to align your grinder may drive you nuts ;-) Most grinders are not build to get adjusted in the alignment.
 A few new ones are, but they are crazy expensive.
 So if your grinder doesn’t really got a problem – don’t touch it.